LukeGrahamLandry/franca/devlog.md

   so the ones it gives the child with native_abi comptime are still in easy_abi.
 - it looks suspiciously like i have a dyncallNE calling a dyncallNE which doesn't make any sense. problem is that the memory is @static() so wrapping the vtable happens multiple times
+- also don't have the real dlopen so have to rewrap those
 - now it gets as far as producing a binary (which doesn't work). hopefully it's just that dumb_emit_ir still =true, yeah. works now (still no vm). there's a path through easy_abi that gets back to a real compiler that repros.